Business Information Services Library

 Business Information Services Library (BiSL), previously known as Business Information Service Management Library, is a framework used for information management.

-BiSL is a public domain standard since 2005, governed by the ASL BiSL foundation (previously ASL Foundation).
+BiSL is a public domain standard since 2005, governed by the ASL BiSL foundation (previously ASL Foundation) which ceased to exist in 2020.
 The framework describes a standard for processes within business information management at the strategy, management and operations level.
 BiSL is closely related to the ITIL and ASL framework, yet the main difference between these frameworks is that ITIL and ASL focus on the supply side of information (the purpose of an IT organisation), whereas BiSL focuses on the demand side (arising from the end-user organisation).

 History

 BiSL was originally developed in the Netherlands by RCC/Roccade Atribit.
 It was first described by Deurloo c.s. in an article "Model voor Functioneel Beheer", in the Dutch annual 'IT Beheer Jaarboek', edition 1998, pages 131-140 (ed.
 J. van Bon, Ten Hagen & Stam Uitgevers).

 Later, it was adopted by the ASL-BiSL Foundation, founded in 2002.
-The body of knowledge on BiSL is currently public domain.
+The ASL-BiSL Foundation ceased to exist in 2020 and BiSL was rebranded to Digital Information Design.

 BiSL in IT demand management

-Based on separatist of duties, Information Delivery can be split in two areas:
+Based on the separation of duties, Information Delivery can be split in two areas: